valentinecoin/explorer2.valentinecoin.org/README.md

-# Brazukcoin-Blockchain-Explorer
+# Valentinecoin-Blockchain-Explorer
-Block explorer for Brazukcoin CryptoNote based cryptocurrency.
+Block explorer for Valentinecoin CryptoNote based cryptocurrency.

 #### Installation

-1) It takes data from daemon brazukcoind.
+1) It takes data from daemon valentinecoind.
 It should be accessible from the Internet.
-Run brazukcoind with open port as follows:
+Run valentinecoind with open port as follows:
 ```bash
 ./valentinecoind --restricted-rpc --enable-cors=* --enable-blockchain-indexes --rpc-bind-ip=0.0.0.0 --rpc-bind-port=45888
 ```